 People live either by positive faith—based on the Bible—or negative faith.
 Both come by the same means: what we listen to and believe.
 Sometimes our prayers fail because we have the wrong kind of faith.
 It is not that we lack faith; we have the wrong kind of faith.
 Understanding the different kinds of faith and how faith functions are key preparations for prayer.

-Father, thank You for giving me positive faith.
+Prayer: Father, thank You for giving me positive faith.
 Teach me to always pray in faith according to Your Word.
 In Jesus’ name, amen.